ian-cowley/RoslynAsAServiceAPI/README.md

 │   └── RoslynAsAServiceAPI.csproj  # Project file
 ```

-### Adding New Endpoints
+### Adding new endpoints

-1. Add your endpoint handler methods to `Groups/RoslynGroup.cs`
+1) Add handler methods to `Groups/RoslynGroup.cs`
-2. Register the endpoint in the `MapRoslynApi` method
+2) Register the endpoint in `MapRoslynApi`
-3. Define any required DTOs in `ApiKeyEndpointFilter.cs` or create separate model files
+3) Define any required DTOs alongside existing ones or in a dedicated models file

 ### Building
 ```bash
 # Debug build
 dotnet build